10 Health Benefits of Avocados: The Super Food

 - 10% of the RDA of Vitamin E

-Eyes are very sensitive organs and need certain nutrients in order to function well.
+Eyes are very sensitive organs and need certain nutrients to function well.
 Fortunately, avocados contain two such nutrients.
-First, they contain more carotenoid lutein than any other fruit.
+First, they provide more carotenoid lutein than any other fruit.
 Lutein reduces the risk of macular degeneration as well as cataracts and promotes overall eye health.
-It also contains zeaxanthin, which along with lutein helps protect the eye from harmful light waves.
-By making sure your food is rich in these two nutrients, you are assuring your eyes and your vision will age well along with you.
+It also contains zeaxanthin, which, along with lutein, helps protect the eye from harmful light waves.
+By making sure your food is rich in these two nutrients, you are assuring your eyes, and your vision will age well along with you.

-Due to the high levels of potassium found in an avocado, blood pressure will be reduced if this fruit is eaten regularly.
-An avocado actually has more potassium than a banana does and provides you with 14 percent of your daily need.
+Due to the high levels of potassium found in avocados, eating this fruit regularly reduces blood pressure.
+An avocado has more potassium than a banana does and provides you with 14 percent of your daily need.
 By lowering blood pressure, you are less likely to have a heart attack, stroke, or pulmonary embolism.
 Lower blood pressure also helps protect your kidneys from damage.

-Researchers have found that your body absorbs nutrients better when the nutrients are eaten with an avocado.
-The reason for this is because many nutrients are fat-soluble vitamins, which means they need fat in order to be properly absorbed.
+Researchers have found that your body absorbs nutrients better when the nutrients are eaten with avocados.
+The reason for this is because many nutrients are fat-soluble vitamins, which means they need fat to be adequately absorbed.
 Since this fruit is such a high source of healthy fats, it makes an ideal food to eat for better absorption of vitamins!

 Don't be fooled by its creamy texture, but avocados have nearly 12-14 grams of fiber per fruit, which is 50 percent of the recommended daily amount needed.
-Fiber is essential for digestion because it helps slow digestion down, which not only assists in nutrient absorption, but also helps prevent diarrhea and constipation.
-Fiber also helps prevent spikes in blood pressure, because of how slow your body metabolizes it.
-Due to helping your food move along, toxins are more easily excreted out of your body through the bile and stool.
-This keeps the colon healthy, promotes good gut bacteria, and eliminates the likelihood of colon cancer.
+Fiber is essential for digestion because it helps slow digestion down, which not only assists in nutrient absorption but also helps prevent diarrhea and constipation.
+Fiber also helps prevent spikes in blood pressure because of how slow your body metabolizes it.
+Due to helping food move along, toxins are more easily excreted out of the body through the bile and stool, which keeps the colon healthy, promotes good gut bacteria, and eliminates the likelihood of colon cancer.

 Due to the high levels of Vitamin E, many believe that avocados help prevent cancer as well as destroys cancerous cells in the mouth.
-The effects are best if it is eaten with a selenium rich food.
-Folate also protects the body from stomach, pancreatic, colon, and cervical cancers, which this fruit has an abundance of.
+The effects are best if eaten with selenium-rich food.
+Avocados are rich in folate.
+Folates protect the body from the stomach, pancreatic, colon, and cervical cancers.

 |Serving size: 1|